hummusonrails/personal-site/src/posts/2023-01-02-high-level-to-rust-part-2.md

 Rust has strong support for concurrent programming, with many built-in features and libraries for writing concurrent code.

-One of the key features of Rust's concurrency model is the concept of ownership and borrowing.
+One of the key features of Rust's concurrency model is the concept of ownership and borrowing as we've mentioned throughout this post and this entire series.
 In Rust, every value has a single owner, and when the owner goes out of scope, the value is automatically deallocated.
 This helps to prevent data races and other concurrent programming errors.

-Rust also has a number of synchronization primitives, such as mutexes and atomic variables, which can be used to protect shared data in a concurrent environment.
+Rust also has a number of [synchronization primitives](http://www.cs.columbia.edu/~hgs/os/sync.html), such as mutexes and atomic variables, which can be used to protect shared data in a concurrent environment.

 A mutex (short for "mutual exclusion") is a synchronization primitive that can be used to protect shared data from concurrent access.
 In Rust, the `Mutex` type provides a way to lock shared data and prevent multiple threads from accessing it at the same time.
 Using a mutex can help to prevent data races and other concurrent programming errors, but it comes with a performance cost.
 Acquiring and releasing a mutex can be relatively expensive, so it's important to use them wisely and only when necessary.